 Breast Augmentation enhances the size and shape of a woman’s breasts with the placement of silicone or saline implants.
 Events that can change the look of the breasts include pregnancy, nursing, weight loss or aging.
 In addition, some women are born with limited breast tissue, or have anatomical features they wish to improve (i.e. uneven breasts).
 Breast Augmentation offers immediate results and can have lasting, positive effects on a woman’s self-esteem.
 Las Vegas plastic surgeon Dr. Marvin Spann can help you get the breasts you’ve always wanted, or regain the figure you once had, through a safe, popular procedure that is customized just for you.
 During your personal consultation, Dr. Spann will listen to your concerns and explain the details of breast enhancement surgery.
 Contact Dr. Marvin Spann today to schedule your consultation!

 Saline Breast Implants@headingTag>

 Saline breast implants are filled with a sterile saltwater solution and offer no risk to the patient in terms of extracapsular spread or silicone leakage.
-Saline implants are appealing to many because they generally cost less than silicone implants.
-In some patients, silicone may be a better option due to the rippling that may occur along the edges of the saline implant that can be visible in thin-chested women.
+Saline implants are appealing to many of our patients because they generally cost less than silicone implants.
+However, in some patients silicone may be a better option due to the rippling that may occur along the edges of the saline implant that can be visible in thin-chested women.
 Patients considering saline implants must be at least 18 years of age.